 In the face of this plastic tsunami, what are governments and companies doing?
 The promises and policies adopted

 they will only reduce plastic waste by 7% in the marine environment.
-Results very far from the objectives of another report, the G20's Osaka Blue Ocean Vision.
-According to this prospectus, the earth is expected to prevent any new plastic pollution from entering the oceans by 2050.
+Results far from the objectives of another report, the G20's Osaka Blue Ocean Vision.
+According to this prospectus, the earth should prevent any new plastic pollution from entering the oceans by 2050.

-To get there, UN researchers say the world needs a "total change in the plastics economy" in the report.
-The plastics industry needs to move from a “linear and expensive system” to a circular and renewable one in a few decades.
+To get there, UN researchers say in the report that the world needs a "total shift in the plastic economy."
+The plastics industry needs to move from a "linear and wasteful system" to a circular and renewable one in a few decades.

-According to the report, this is an ambitious goal, but it is the only way to reach the Osaka Blue Ocean Vision.
-If the G20 is truly serious about its commitments, the leading nations must act now.
+According to the report, this is an ambitious goal, but it is the only way to achieve the Osaka Blue Ocean Vision.
+If the G20 is truly serious about its commitments, leading nations must act now.

 The conclusions of the report

 The report is largely based on a model released in 2020.
-It shows that if the world decides to take ambitious and urgent action on plastic pollution, we can reduce waste destined for our oceans by 82% by 2040 using known technologies and approaches.
+It shows that if the world decides to take ambitious and urgent action on plastic pollution, we can reduce waste going to our oceans by 82% by 2040 using known technologies and approaches.

-This of course requires simultaneous intervention by nations around the world.
+This, of course, requires simultaneous intervention from nations around the world.
 A road map that everyone can follow.
-"It's time to stop isolated changes where one country after another does random things that are good at first glance but don't really make any difference," he says.
-Steve Fletcher of the University of Portsmouth.
+“It's time to stop isolated changes where country after country does random things that look good on the surface but actually make no difference,” he says Steve Fletcher from the University of Portsmouth.

 The intentions are good, but changing one isolated part of the system doesn't magically change everything else.Steve Fletcher